considonet/g-build/README.md

 ##### `lint`
 Specifies whether the code should be linted.
 This supports the following settings:
-- `js` - if set to `true` `tslint` will run to check compiled `.ts` and `.js` files.
-These also include all the variants such as `.vue` or `.jsx` files. `tslint.json` config file has to be placed in the same directory as `package.json`.
-Default: `true` (it was not possible to disable it before version 2.4).
+- `js` - if set to `true` `eslint` will run to check compiled `.ts` and `.js` files.
+These also include all the variants such as `.vue` or `.jsx` files.
+ESLint config file has to be placed in the same directory as `package.json`.
+Default: `false` (it was not possible to disable it before version 2.4; also prior to version 4.0 the default value was `true`).
 - `scss` - if set to `true` `stylelint` will run to check your SCSS files.
-The rules for `stylelint` should be defined in `.stylelintrc` file (all formats are supported) in the same directory as `package.json` file, according to the [documentation](https://stylelint.io/user-guide/configuration/).
+The rules for `stylelint` should be defined in Stylelint configuration (all formats are supported) in the same directory as `package.json` file, according to the [documentation](https://stylelint.io/user-guide/configuration/).
 If the linting fails, the code still remains compiled.
-For compatibility reasons the default for version 2.x and 3.x is `false`.
-It will be `true` by default starting from G-Build 4.0.
+Default: `false`

 ##### `optimizeAssets`
 Feature since 2.4.
 Specifies whether during the production build the image assets should be optimized (losslessly compressed).
 This is should be harmless for any files.
 Optimization is done using `imagemin` and applies to GIF, JPEG, PNG and SVG files.
 Default is `true`.